-Constituents Aldrin (C 12 H 6 Cl 6 ) and Dieldrin (C1 2 H8 Cl 6 O) Aldrin Dieldrin IUPAC Names 1,2,3,4,10,20- Hexachloro- 1,4,4a,5,8,8a- Hexahydro-1,4:5,8- dimethanonaphthalene (1aR,2R,2aS,3S,6R,6aR,7S,7aS)-3,4,5,6,9,9-hexa- chloro-1a,2,2a,3,6,6a,7,7a-octahydro-2,7:3,6-di- methanonaphtho[2,3-b]oxirene CAS RN 309-00-2 60-57-1 Category Toxic substances; Organic compounds c constituents; Organic pesticides; Organochlorine Description Aldrin and dieldrin are two structurally similar organochlorine pesticides.
+Constituents Aldrin (C12 H 6 Cl 6 ) and Dieldrin (C12 H8 Cl 6 O) Aldrin Dieldrin IUPAC Names 1,2,3,4,10,20- Hexachloro- 1,4,4a,5,8,8a- Hexahydro-1,4:5,8- dimethanonaphthalene (1aR,2R,2aS,3S,6R,6aR,7S,7aS)-3,4,5,6,9,9-hexa- chloro-1a,2,2a,3,6,6a,7,7a-octahydro-2,7:3,6-di- methanonaphtho[2,3-b]oxirene CAS RN 309-00-2 60-57-1 Category Toxic substances; Organic constituents; Organic pesticides; Organochlorin compounds Description Aldrin and dieldrin are two structurally similar organochlorine pesticides.
 Here these two compounds are grouped together because aldrin quickly breaks down to dieldrin in the environment and within organisms.
 Aldrin is a white odourless solid when pure, whereas dieldrin is a white to light tan crystalline flakes.
 Historically, Aldrin was widely used to treat soils in order to kill soil pests like termites, cotton rootworm and grasshoppers.
-Dieldrin was mainly used as an insecticide on seeds, fruit as well as soils and occasionally for the control of malarial mosquitos.
+Dieldrin was mainly used as an insecticide on seeds, fruit as well as soils an occasionally for the control of malarial mosquitos.
 Both were originally created as alternatives to DDT.
-Organochlorine pesticide use peaked world-wide in the 1970s before the threats to Protection of human health and the environment were well understood.
+Organochlorine pesticide use peaked worldwide in the 1970s before the threats to Protection of human health and the environment were well understood.
 Aldrin and dieldrin were some of the original organic pollutants to be banned under the Stockholm Convention of Persistent Organic Pollutants.
 Their production is currently banned worldwide and use is restricted and is being phased out.
-Aldrin and Dieldrin are harmful to aquaculture organism and human health.
-Recommended Guidelines for Aldrin and Dieldrin Natural Environment Mariculture (μg/L) Aldrin: 0.003 (Chronic) Aldrin: 0.00005 A Dieldrin: 0.002 (Chronic) Dieldrin: 0.000054 Notes for guidelines A Protection of human he ealth, for consumption of organisms only Detection limits are approximately 0.001 $\mu g/L$ for aldrin and 0.002 $\mu g/L$ for dieldrin $^{{317}}$ Sources Aldrin and dieldrin are manmade compounds, which do not occur in the natural environment.
+Recommended Guidelines for Aldrin and Dieldrin Aldrin and Dieldrin do not Natural Environment Mariculture (μg/L) Aldrin: 0.003 (Chronic) Aldrin: 0.00005 A Dieldrin: 0.002 (Chronic) Dieldrin: 0.000054 Notes for guidelines A Protection of human health, for consumption of organisms only Detection limits are approximately 0.001 $\mu g/L$ for aldrin and 0.002 $\mu g/L$ for dieldrin $^{317}$ Sources Aldrin and dieldrin are manmade compounds, which do not occur in the natural environment.
 These chemicals have historically been directly applied to soils as well as crops.
 In South Africa, Aldrin was withdrawn from use in 1992 and dieldrin were banned in 1983.
-In 2004, aldrin and dieldrin were banned globally under the Stockholm Convention of Persistent Organic Pollutants.
+In 2004, aldrin and dieldrir were banned globally under the Stockholm Convention of Persistent Organic Pollutants.
 As such there should be no recent, local sources of aldrin or dieldrin in South Africa.
 Despite bans on these chemicals, volatilisation of these compounds from soils means that they can be transported far from usage sites.
 The long lasting nature and ability to bioaccumulation has seen residues of these compounds found in many ocean animals, especially those at higher trophic levels.